alberand/cscope.vim/README.md

-This is a mirror of http://www.vim.org/scripts/script.php?script_id=4082
+This is a mirror of http://www.vim.org/scripts/script.php?script_id=4082 with my minor improvements

 # Introduction
 Cscove(new name for this plugin, since cscope.vim is used too widely.) is a